2019 Baja California state election: Background

-During the second quarter of 2018, Baja California’s department responsible for voting processes (Instituto Estatal Electoral de Baja California) allowed for the Encuentro Social name to be changed.
+During the second quarter of 2018, Baja California's department responsible for voting processes (Instituto Estatal Electoral de Baja California) allowed for the Encuentro Social name to be changed.
 Encuentro Social was recognized at the state level in Baja California but was not the same party as the party PES which was on the national registry.
 Because of this, Encuentro Social changed their name to Tranformemos.

 The first individuals to show interest in running for state governor were Jaime Martínez Veloz, Arturo González Cruz and Jesús Ruiz Barraza.
 These candidates were all a part of the Morena party.

+Results

+Jaime Bonilla Valdez of the National Regeneration Movement (Morena) was elected Governor of Baja California.